gtuswe/.github/profile/README.md

 ## CSE343 Spring 2022 - Team NULL

 ## Description
-Welcome to our GitHub repository for Gebze Technical University's Software Engineering course, CSE343.
+Welcome to our GitHub organization for Gebze Technical University's Software Engineering course, CSE343.

 ## Project
 **Here** is an attendance taking and tracking application.
 Its basic mechanism is to display a QR